 I love pizza.
 I don’t think I have ever met anyone that doesn’t like pizza.
-I could eat pizza at least once a week.
+Really, I could eat pizza at least once a week.
 My husband and I have fairly busy lives.
 He has a demanding job and works some nights until after 7pm.
 On the nights where I just don’t want to put much effort into cooking a long elaborate dinner, or I’m just too busy to bother, I make pizza.

 Homemade pizza is much easier to make than you would think.
 I always have Rio’s tomato sauce and fresh vegetables in my fridge so I just top the pizza with whatever I have on hand.
 I have to say though, this Mediterranean pizza I came up with has my favorite toppings yet!